MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing4.md

 menu:
   main:
     identifier: "imageprocessing4"
-    title: "In this example, we create two 3-dimensional and subtract them."
+    title: "In this example, we create two three-dimensional and subtract them."
     weight: 620
     parent: "imageprocessing"
 ---